 Operations at RCS commenced in 1990.
 Mining has been completed in the original Pit 1 and Pit 2 areas on the east side of the New England Highway (NEH), which have been mostly backfilled and rehabilitated.
-RCS received approval for SSD 6300 on 12 October 2019 which allows expansion of the West Pit north away from Singleton.
+RCS received approval for SSD 6300 on 12 October 2019 which allows continuation of mining in the West Pit in a northerly direction away from Singleton and mining of a previously approved area known as old north pit on the eastern side of the New England Highway.